Ohio State vs. Indiana: Odds, spread, over/under - September 2

 Ohio State vs. Indiana: Odds, spread, over/under and other Vegas lines - September 2

-The No. 3 Ohio State Buckeyes (0-0) will face off against their Big Ten-rival, the Indiana Hoosiers (0-0) in a matchup on Saturday, September 2, 2023 at Memorial Stadium (Bloomington, IN).
-The Hoosiers will need their best effort to pull off an upset, they are currently 29.5-point underdogs.
-The over/under is set at 59.5 in the contest.
+The No. 3 Ohio State Buckeyes (0-0) and the Indiana Hoosiers (0-0) will meet in a matchup of Big Ten teams on Saturday, September 2, 2023 at Memorial Stadium (Bloomington, IN).
+The Hoosiers will need to play a near perfect game to pull off an upset, Vegas has them as 29.5-point underdogs.
+The over/under is 59.5 in the outing.

 Ohio State vs. Indiana Game Info